LittleJustices/Rustball/ROLLSYNTAX.md

 > sin(1d6\*pi/2):
 > -0.00000000000000024492935982947064 (1d6 -> [4])

-You have to try pretty hard to make this happen in general, however.
+You have to try pretty hard to make this happen in general, however, as you might guess from my very contrived examples.

 #### Arrays